8–14 SEPTEMBER 2025 | BAY OF PLENTY

 Rotary Club: Kawerau

-Project: Plant 5,000 Native trees
+Project: Plant 5,000 Native trees in K Valley (Tauranga)

 Location: End of Marshalls Ave off Barkes Cnr SH29 & Cameron Rd, Greerton, Tauranga